syncfusion-content/blazor-docs/blazor/daterangepicker/native-events.md

+---
+layout: post
+title: Native Events in Blazor DateRangePicker Component | Syncfusion
+description: Learn about Native Events in Blazor DateRangePicker component of Syncfusion, and more details.
+platform: Blazor
+control: DateRangePicker
+documentation: ug
+---

 # Overview

 The following section explains steps to include native events and pass data to event handler in the DateRangePicker component.